The Best Restaurant In Every London Neighbourhood

 Details: Arch 338 Acton Mews, Haggerston, E8 4EA

-Som Saa might just be the best Thai restaurant in London.
-Maybe.
-The regularly rotating menu features a few of the favourites from the popup where it first gained a following – like nam dtok pla thort (deep-fried seabass with Isaan herbs and roasted rice powder) – alongside newcomers like gaeng daeng moo yaang (a red curry of grilled pork, green banana and holy basil) and wok-fried pad char ahaan talay, with prawns, clams, and squid with lime leaves & wild ginger.
+Som Saa’s regularly rotating menu features a few of the favourites from the popup where it first gained a following – like nam dtok pla thort (deep-fried seabass with Isaan herbs and roasted rice powder) – alongside newcomers like gaeng daeng moo yaang (a red curry of grilled pork, green banana and holy basil) and wok-fried pad char ahaan talay, with prawns, clams, and squid with lime leaves & wild ginger.
+READ MORE

 Details: 43A Commercial Street, Spitalfields, E1 6BD